gruntwork-io/docs/docs/guides/stay-up-to-date/releases/2017-08/index.md

 <div style={{"overflow":"hidden","textOverflow":"ellipsis","display":"-webkit-box","WebkitLineClamp":10,"lineClamp":10,"WebkitBoxOrient":"vertical"}}>

   - BREAKING CHANGE: The module `alb` now opens all outbound ports by default.
 You can preserve the previous default behavior of opening no outbound ports by default by explicitly setting `var.allow_all_outbound = false` when calling this module.
-Although the previous default was slightly more secure, several users didn't realize the additional steps they needed to take to correctly use the ALB, so we feel this new default behavior is a better balance between security and convenience. (#16)
+Although the previous default was slightly more secure, several users didn&apos;t realize the additional steps they needed to take to correctly use the ALB, so we feel this new default behavior is a better balance between security and convenience. (#16)

 _**Additional Background**_

 _Previously, when you created an ALB, by default, its Security Group blocked all outbound traffic.
-When you added an ALB to an ECS Cluster, the ECS Cluster module updated the ALB's Security Group to allow outbound traffic only to the specific ECS Cluster being created._
+When you added an ALB to an ECS Cluster, the ECS Cluster module updated the ALB&apos;s Security Group to allow outbound traffic only to the specific ECS Cluster being created._

-_But this proved to be confusing to people and didn't give us much security benefit anyway, so with this release, we change the default behavior of the ALB module to allow all outbound connections by default.
-At the same time, we [updated the ECS Cluster module](https://github.com/gruntwork-io/module-ecs/releases/tag/v0.6.0) to no longer modify the ALB's Security Group to allow outbound connections from the ALB to the ECS Cluster since the ALB now allows all outbound traffic by default._
+_But this proved to be confusing to people and didn&apos;t give us much security benefit anyway, so with this release, we change the default behavior of the ALB module to allow all outbound connections by default.
+At the same time, we [updated the ECS Cluster module](https://github.com/gruntwork-io/module-ecs/releases/tag/v0.6.0) to no longer modify the ALB&apos;s Security Group to allow outbound connections from the ALB to the ECS Cluster since the ALB now allows all outbound traffic by default._

 _Therefore, if you use this release or higher with an ECS Cluster, be sure to use [v0.6.0](https://github.com/gruntwork-io/module-ecs/releases/tag/v0.6.0) or higher of that module as well!_